1999 New York Giants season: Week 11: at Washington Redskins

-Eager to avenge their humiliating 50–21 Week 2 defeat in their most crucial game thus far, the Giants' defense played significantly better, but still allowed 183 rushing yards to Stephen Davis, while the offense committed five turnovers in a frustrating 23–13 loss to the Redskins.
+Eager to avenge their 50–21 Week 2 defeat in their most crucial game thus far, the Giants' defense played significantly better, but still allowed 183 rushing yards to Stephen Davis, while the offense committed five turnovers in a 23–13 loss to the Redskins.

 Their first two drives saw Kent Graham get sacked by defensive tackle Dana Stubblefield and safety Sam Shade, while Brad Johnson completed three straight passes to Larry Centers for 34 yards down to New York's 8-yard line.
 An unsportsmanlike conduct penalty on Albert Connell left them with 3rd-and-22, but Phillippi Sparks was called for a questionable pass interference; Davis scored from the 1 on the next play for his 15th touchdown of the season.

 Later in the first quarter, a deep pass from Graham to Amani Toomer was intercepted by Darrell Green in the end zone, as an apparent Shade interference was not called; on the Giants' next possession, Graham's pass went off Pete Mitchell's hands and was picked off by Shade.
 Thankfully, the Giants got away unscathed when Brett Conway was wide right on a 38-yard field goal at the start of the second.

 A sack by defensive end Marco Coleman led to another New York three-and-out, and also eventually to Graham leaving the game with a concussion after going just 3-of-10 for 36 yards; an interception by Percy Ellsworth—playing for the first time in a month because of a broken foot—put the Giants at the Redskins' 30, but they settled for a 44-yard Cary Blanchard field goal.
 Three plays later, Davis gashed New York for a 49-yard run into the red zone, which set up a Conway field goal that gave Washington a 10–3 lead midway through the period.

 With Kerry Collins now in the game, the Giants' next drive died out because of holding on Roman Oben and a fumbled snap from Brian Williams; then Johnson hit James Thrash for 25 yards and Centers for 12, before drawing another pass interference call on a deep pass for Connell, this time against Jason Sehorn.
 But Davis fumbled the handoff on the next play from the 1, and Keith Hamilton recovered.

 Less than two minutes remained in the first half as Collins and Charles Way picked up a first down on the ground before Collins hit Ike Hilliard deep for a 46-yard gain, which put the Giants at Washington's 40; two more short passes to Tiki Barber and Joe Jurevicius led to Blanchard making another 44-yard field goal as time expired.